kastiglione/xcdo/README.md

 Unless `-whole-module-optimization` is used, `xcdo` adds `-enable-batch-mode`.

+### Module Interfaces and Library Evolution

+If `-emit-module-interface` is specified, then `-enable-library-evolution` is added if not present, since it is required to produce `.swiftinterface` files.

 #### Incremental Compilation

 Swift incremental compilation requires a JSON output-file-map.
 Running `xcdo swiftc -incremental` will supply an `-output-file-map` if none is given.
 This output-file-map is automatically generated.
 Also, `-driver-show-incremental` is added.